 The maximum number of possible entries in each stored list is 16.

+NOTE: To enable UE mobility between the registered SNPN and an equivalent SNPN, the SNPN identity of the registered SNPN providing a list of equivalent SNPNs and the SNPN identity(ies) in the list of equivalent SNPNs are assumed to be globally-unique SNPN identities.

 Editor's note: (WI: eNPN_Ph2, CR: 4834) when the UE is registering or is registered for onboarding services in SNPN, it is FFS whether list of equivalent SNPNs is needed.